 3. Unlicensed Software

-Unlicensed software is software that is used without permission from the software's developer or copyright holder.
+Unlicensed software is a software that is used without permission from the software's developer or copyright holder.

 There are a few reasons why employees might choose to use unlicensed software.
 Sometimes they may not be aware that using unlicensed software is illegal.